tc39/proposal-temporal/docs/duration.md

 No conversion is ever performed between years, months, days, and other units, as that could be ambiguous depending on the start date.
 If you need such a conversion, you must implement it yourself, since the rules can depend on the start date and the calendar in use.

+Adding a negative duration is equivalent to subtracting the absolute value of that duration.

 Usage example:
 ```javascript